Japanese pottery and porcelain: Sengoku period

 With the rise of Buddhism in the late 16th century, leading tea masters introduced a change of style and favored humble Korean tea bowls and domestic ware over sophisticated Chinese porcelain.
 The influential tea master Sen no Rikyū (1522–1591) turned to native Japanese styles of simple rustic pottery, often imperfect, which he admired for their "rugged spontaneity", a "decisive shift" of enormous importance for the development of Japanese pottery.
 The Raku family (named after the pottery rather than the other way round) supplied brown-glazed earthenware tea bowls.
 Mino, Bizen, Shigaraki (Shigaraki ware), Iga (similar to Shigaraki), and other domestic kilns also supplied tea utensils.
 The artist-potter Hon'ami Kōetsu made several tea bowls now considered masterpieces.

-During Toyotomi Hideyoshi's 1592 invasion of Korea, Japanese forces brought Korean potters as slaves to Japan, although there is also evidence of earlier voluntary immigration.
-According to tradition, one of the kidnapped, Yi Sam-pyeong, discovered a source of porcelain clay near Arita and was able to produce the first Japanese porcelain.
+During Toyotomi Hideyoshi's 1592 invasion of Korea, Japanese forces brought Korean potters as slaves to Japan, According to tradition, one of the kidnapped, Yi Sam-pyeong, discovered a source of porcelain clay near Arita and was able to produce the first Japanese porcelain.
 These potters also brought improved kiln technology in the noborigama or rising kiln, running up a hillside and enabling temperatures of 1400 C to be reached.
 Soon the Satsuma, Hagi, Karatsu, Takatori, Agano and Arita kilns were begun.